 Trainees will be involved in day-to-day ministries working beside the missionaries.
-These include meeting the spiritual needs of church attendees and community, visitation, tract distribution, vocational trips, Bible school and Bible classes for children, youth, and adults, etc. \$1,025.00 No COVID pre-testing required.
-Random testing done upon entry.

-Two Male or Two Female Trainees
+These include meeting the spiritual needs of church attendees and community, visitation, tract distribution, vocational trips, Bible school and Bible classes for children, youth, and adults, etc. \$1,150.00 Joe Schlabaugh Two Male or Two Female Trainees